cazala/coin-hive/README.md

 - `miner.stop()`: Stop mining and disconnect from the pool.
 Returns a promise that will resolve once the miner is stopped.

+- `miner.kill()`: Stop mining, disconnect from the pool, shutdown the server and close the headless browser.
+Returns a promise that will resolve once the miner is dead.

 - `miner.on(event, callback)`: Specify a callback for an event.
 The event types are:

   - `update`: Informs `hashesPerSecond`, `totalHashes` and `acceptedHashes`.